of Philip Greenspun; updated October 2023

 CEO, grew an open-source enterprise software company to $20 million

 - Software product development experience: 20 years.
-Have had the
+Same email

-open source software since 1982.
-List of engineering projects
+Developing open source software since 1982.
+List of

 - Pedagogy experience: Co-developed